hedmana/pygame-tower-defense/README.md

 ![Main Menu](assets/main_menu.png)

 #### Level Editor
-Here the player is able to create a custom map to play on.
-The 12X8 map grid is made up of tiles.
+In the level editor, the player is able to create a custom map to play on.
+The map is made up of a 12x8 grid of tiles.
 In the level editor every tile has four modes: road, grass, start, and finnish.
 To draw a map the player can simply click the different tiles to switch between these four modes.
 Every map has to start and end at the edge of the grid.
 Remember to set a start and an end tile before saving the map.
 If the map is unreadable, a default map will be set.

 ![Level Editor](assets/level_editor.png)